shanedrabing/project-euler/templates/if-statement.md

-# If, Else-If, and Else
+# If, else-if, and else

 ```c
 int i = 10;